Tour de France records and statistics: Stage speeds

 The fastest climb of Alpe d'Huez was by Marco Pantani in 1997 Tour de France at 23.1 km/h (14.35 mph).

 Stage wins per rider

-34 riders have won 10 or more stages (including half-stages, excluding Team Time Trials).
+The table below shows the top 26 riders who have won the most stages (including half-stages, excluding Team Time Trials).
 Riders who are still active are indicated in bold.
 Riders with the same number of stage wins are listed alphabetically.

 Three riders have won 8 stages in a single year: